-The results of the tests below suggest that adding a small amount of conductive heat by Eq.~(\ref{conductionSphynx}) is beneficial, because it contributes to reduce the tensile instability and to smooth the numerical noise.
-Nonetheless, the value of the constant $\alpha_u$~should not be high, otherwise the density-peak in strong shocks may be under estimated (see Section \ref{subsec:sedov}).
-We have chosen $\alpha_u=0.1$, which is low and in agreement with the choice by other authors, f.e.~\cite{tricco19}.
-The equation of state (EOS) is that of an ideal gas with $\gamma=5/3$. \end{itemize}
+The results of the tests below suggest that adding a small amount of conductive heat by Eq.~(\ref{conductionSphynx}) is beneficial because it contributes to reduce the tensile instability and to smooth the numerical noise.
+Nonetheless, the value of the constant $\alpha_u$ should not be high, otherwise the density-peak in strong shocks may be under estimated (see Section \ref{subsec:sedov}).
+We chose $\alpha_u=0.1$, which is low and in agreement with the choice by other authors, such as ~\citet{tricco19}.
+The equation of state (EOS) is that of an ideal gas, with $\gamma=5/3$.